 The school uses a mixture of whole-class teaching, group work and individual activities.
 Pupils are given the opportunity to work on their own and collaborate with others, listening to their classmates’ ideas and treating these with respect.

-Art, design and D&T lessons are delivered twice a week for KS2, and once a week for KS1.

 Principles for effective teaching include:

 Setting tasks in the context of pupils’ prior knowledge